ConfederacyOfGaia/Gaia/races.md

 ### Class Preferences

 Gnomes thrive as fighers, rogues, and mages.
+They have a reputation of being serious craftsmen, amazing scholars, and clever inventors, with a strong tradition of arcane magic, although they do not have any particular affinity for spells of the illusion school.

 Gnomish druids and raners are very rare since they were driven from their homelands in the Great Devastation: They simply don't yet feel the right connection to their new lands.
 Before the Great Devastation, gnomish druids were common, and very powerful.